davidhoang/tapestry/replit.md

 - Comprehensive role-based permissions system with 4 roles:
   - **Owner**: Full access including workspace settings, billing, and member management
   - **Admin**: Can manage content and invite members, but not workspace settings
-  - **Member**: Can create and edit content, but limited deletion and management permissions
+  - **Member**: Can view designers directory, add designers, and use AI matchmaker.
+No access to lists or hiring by default
   - **Viewer**: Read-only access to workspace content
 - Advanced permission enforcement with 25+ granular permissions across:
   - Designer Management (create, edit, delete, view, export, import, bulk operations)